xgabora/Club-Football-Match-Data-2000-2025/README.md

 | **📈 `Elo`**| *float* |Club's current Elo rating, rounded to two decimal spots. |

 ### 💪 TABLE 2 - MATCHES.csv

+This table is a collection of historical match results and statistics taken from [Football-Data.co.uk](https://www.football-data.co.uk)/).
+The data are ordered by date, starting from 28th July (the beginning of the 2000/01 season) up until 23rd December 2024 (the 2024/25 season).
+The table contains the most important information about both teams and about the match itself.
+The table is highly incomplete due to the differences in statistics provided by each league.
+However, it is possible to create smaller sub-tables or clean this one to remove null values.
+As of January 2025, the table contains about 226,000 unique match records.

 |Column | Data Type | Description |
 | --- | --- |---|